KhoaDao03/4521-Group13/README.md

 The Healthcare Information Management System is a web application designed to make handling patient healthcare information simpler and more secure.
 It serves three main user roles: doctors, patients, and a database manager.
 Each user has their own profile, which can be accessed by both doctors and the patients themselves to manage health data effectively.
 The system focuses on security and uses techniques like Secure Computing along with Distributed Computing for other site operations.
 This ensures that patient records are both safe and easy to access, meeting the crucial need for privacy and efficiency in managing healthcare information.

 ## Instructions for the user interface that is beyond the obvious
+This web application needs a local MySQL server running with:
+username: root
+password: root
+database: medicaldata
+If there is a local MySQL server running already/exists, go to ./.vscode/settings.json and change database, username, password to match with the local MySQL.

 These are preset users for admin, doctor, patient credentials

 To login as an admin: